NextThread/BitwiseOperations/README.md

 </details>

+When a normal int (signed) and an unsigned int are compared in C or C++, the signed changed into an unsigned number before comparing.

+This becomes a problem when the signed number is negative.
+Eg:
+int a = -10;
+unsigned int b = 30;

+We normally think: -10 < 30, so it should be true.

+But the computer does not compare them like that.
+It converts -10 to a huge positive number because unsigned numbers cannot store negatives.
+So -10 becomes a very big number internally.
+Then the comparison becomes something like:
+4294967291 < 30 → false.
+That’s why the result feels wrong.
+It looks like the sign got flipped.
+In short:
+Negative numbers then turn into very large values, and the comparison gives unexpected results.

 ## Chapter 3: Applying Bitwise Operations in C

 This chapter is all about writing C code that utilizes bitwise operators.
 Before we get to doing bitwise operations, we should begin by writing a function that can write the binary equivalent of a given variable.